noussh/foundation/foundation/www/docs/user/manual/en/buying/supplier-quotation.md

 <!-- add-breadcrumbs -->
 # Supplier Quotation

-A Supplier Quotation is a formal statement of promise by potential supplier to supply the goods or services required by a buyer, at specified prices, and within a specified period.
+A Supplier Quotation is a formal statement of promise by potential Supplier to supply the goods or services required by a buyer, at specified prices, and within a specified period.
 A quotation may also contain terms of sale and payment, and warranties.
 Acceptance of quotation by the buyer constitutes an